-TLDR: Rating: 06/10 - One cannot change his/ her fate, and following it can be rewarding.
+TLDR: Consider - One cannot change his/ her fate, and following it can be rewarding.
 Pretty scenes and artworks but too much magic reliant.

 Based on a book titled Hong Cheon Gi (the same author as “Sungkyunkwan Scandal” and “The Moon Embracing the Sun", which were also adapted into famous dramas), Lovers of the Red Sky is a story about fate and how rewarding it can be at the end.
 I was already a fan of Ahn Hyo-Seop (a mix of Nam Joo-hyuk and Park Chan-Yeol) but the res eye on him in this drama was spectacular.